Witches, dragons, demons and fireballs abound in the Halloween night sky, provided you know where to look

 Find Draco the dragon and use it as a guide to locate the Cat's Eye Nebula.
 Credit: Bernard Hubl / CCDGuide.com

 Staying within Draco, the Cat’s Eye nebula (NGC6543) can be seen through small telescopes.
 A bright planetary nebula, it is a favourite with astronomers.
-Through higher powered scopes, it appears as a blue-green disc and is certainly worth the challenging hunt.

 The Cat's Eye Nebula.
-A night-sky companion for the Witch Head?
+A Halloween night-sky companion for the Witch Head?
 Credit: Michael Breite, Stefan Heutz, Wolfgang Ries / CCDGuide.com

 Star hopping from Draco to Ursa Major may require a little help from a star chart.
 Locate the star Edasich in Draco’s tail and bring your eyes south until they fall upon the famous asterism The Plough, which looks like a giant saucepan and forms part of the Ursa Major constellation.